 It's their back that gave them their name: there is one single white spot on their back, like a lone star.

-According to Esquire, researchers believe that something in the saliva of the lone star tick is triggering an allergy to the sugar molecule galactose-alpha-1,30-galactose (ALA alpha-gal), which is found in red meat.
+, researchers believe that something in the saliva of the lone star tick is triggering an allergy to the sugar molecule galactose-alpha-1,30-galactose (ALA alpha-gal), which is found in red meat.
 The meat allergy comes from the immune system's reaction to alpha-gal.
 Alpha-gal is in most mammals, but humans don't make it on our own.
+Esquire

 The meat allergy from the lone star tick bite isn't something that will go away with time - it's going to last forever.
 Well, unless scientists can figure out a cure, of course, which they haven't so far.
 They aren't very close, either.
 The discovery that these bugs can cause a meat allergy is still relatively new, and again, researchers don't know enough to know how to treat it.

 10 Lone Star Tick Bites Can Result In Paralysis

 , "this species of tick injects saliva into the wound to anesthetize the area.
 This can spread through the body and result in paralysis."
 This is a far more terrifying thought than not being able to eat meat the rest of your life.
 According to the American Lyme Disease Foundation, "Unlike Lyme disease, ehrlichiosis, and babesiosis, which are caused by the systemic proliferation and expansion of parasites in their hosts long after the offending tick is gone, tick paralysis is chemically induced by the tick and can therefore continue only in its presence.
 Once the tick is removed, symptoms usually diminish rapidly.
 However, in some cases, profound paralysis can develop and even become fatal before anyone becomes aware of a tick’s presence."
 Pest Net